 - Allergies that affect their eyelashes

-You are also more likely to experience blepharitis if you are over 50 years of age though it can affect anyone.
+You are also more likely to experience it if you are over 50 years of age, though it can affect anyone.

-Whilst blepharitis is not usually serious if it remains untreated, it can lead to other issues such as a stye or a chalazion, dry eyes, cysts, and conjunctivitis.
+Whilst it’s not usually serious if it remains untreated, it can lead to other issues such as a stye or a chalazion, dry eyes, cysts, and conjunctivitis.

 In more severe cases, it can also cause damage to your cornea.
 So it’s important to get your eyes checked by an eye specialist if you aren’t sure how to treat your eye problems.